ducknix/casm/README.md

 The current version has some limitations:

 1. Only supports basic assembly commands
-2. Limited number of registers (`eax`, `ebx`, `ecx`, `edx`) are supported
-3. Advanced memory addressing mechanisms are not available
+2. Advanced memory addressing mechanisms are not available
-4. Currently supports conversion to NASM code, but does not produce executable files directly
+3. Currently supports conversion to NASM code, but does not produce executable files directly
-5. Lack of optimization for 64-bit x86_64 architecture
+4. Lack of optimization for 64-bit x86_64 architecture
-6. String length calculation with `&strlen&` has limitations, especially when used with the `move` instruction

 ## Contributing